AllanPatrickS/Desafio-FrontEnd-Storm-Globo/README.md

-# Desafio FrontEnd Storm Globo
+# FrontEnd Challenge Storm Globo
 FrontEnd Challenge from the globo test.

 # How to run